tomas-light/cheap-di/README.md

 ```

 You have the repository consumer.
-To allow DI container to inject dependencies in your consumer class you should specify `__constructorParams` static property.
+To allow DI container inject dependencies in your consumer class you should specify `__constructorParams` static property.
 That property should contain instance types array in the order of your constructor.

 `user-service.js`